-Hidradenitis suppurativa is an inflammatory skin disease that affects apocrine gland-bearing skin in the axillae, in the groin, and under the breasts.
-It is characterised by recurrent boil-like nodules and abscesses that culminate in pus-like discharge, difficult-to-heal open wounds (sinuses) and scarring.
+Hidradenitis suppurativa (HS), also called acne inversa, is a chronic inflammatory skin condition that affects apocrine gland-bearing skin in the axillae, groin, and under the breasts.
+It is characterised by persistent or recurrent boil-like nodules and abscesses that culminate in a purulent discharge, sinuses, and scarring.

 Who gets hidradenitis suppurativa?

-Hidradenitis often starts at puberty, and is most active between the ages of 20 and 40 years, and in women, can resolve at menopause.
-It is 3 times more common in females than in males.
-Risk factors include:
+Hidradenitis suppurativa often starts at puberty, is most active between the ages of 20 and 40 years, and in women can resolve at menopause.
+It is three times more common in females than in males.
+Associations and risk factors include:

 - Cigarette smoking

-- Follicular occlusion disorders: acne conglobata, dissecting cellulitis, pilonidal sinus
+- Follicular occlusion syndrome: acne conglobata, dissecting cellulitis, pilonidal sinus

 What causes hidradenitis suppurativa?